shoeffner/mthesis/src/gaze_library.md

 implemented, the gaze tracker, the pipeline and the pipeline steps can be configured using a +YAML file, `gaze.yaml`.
-The software works best with the camera sensor being in the same plane as the screen surface, thus built-in webcams are recommended[^3Doffsetcamera].
-It can process live webcam streams, video files, and images (see @sec:input-source-capture).
+The software works best with the camera sensor being in the same plane as the screen surface, thus built-in webcams are recommended.
+This is because currently the configuration for the camera position assumes only offsets along and across the screen, the orientation and depth can not be changed.
+Gaze can process live webcam streams, video files, and images (see @sec:input-source-capture).
 The gaze tracker reliably tracks a subject's face and eyes, detects pupils, estimates the head orientation, and also estimates the distance between camera